santos-an/Authentication-Authorization-Service/README.md

 - GET `/Claims/GetAll` - Returns all claims
 - GET `/Claims/GetUserClaims` - Returns the Claims for a given user
-- POST `/Claims/AddClaimToUser` - Adds a new claim to a user
+- POST `/Claims/AddClaimToUser` - Add a new claim to a user

 **Company endpoint**